swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/_index.md

 1. Create an S3 bucket.

-2. Upload the files to the bucket.
+2. Transfer files to the bucket.

 3. Share data by providing access to a folder in the bucket.